goldmann/jboss-as-rpm/README.md

 Everything about the process and current status can be found on this page: http://fedoraproject.org/wiki/JBossAS7

+## How to build

+All commands specified here assume you are in the repo root directory.

+### Source RPM

+    rpmbuild --define "_topdir $PWD" -bs SPECS/jboss-as.spec

+### RPM

+For development you can use `rpmbuild` command, like this:

+    rpmbuild --define "_topdir $PWD" -bb SPECS/jboss-as.spec

+Please note the `-bb` switch change - it'll build the binary only.
+If you want to build `.src.rpm` and `.rpm` - use `-ba` switch.

+### Using mock

+Mock builds provide clean builds, this means that if you want to be shure that the package has correct `BuildRequires` you should always use mock.
+It's slower than running `rpmbuild` command directly, but it ensure the build is executed in a clean environment.

-## Setup
+#### Setup

-The best idea is to build RPMs in mock.
-This will create the package every time in a clean environment.

     yum install mock

 I prepared a mock configuration file: `mock/fedora-rawhide-x86_64.cfg`.
 Make sure you edit the file and point the `as7` repository baseurl to the correct location of the `rpm/` directory.

-## How to build

-    rpmbuild -bs jboss-as.spec
+#### Build

+First of all build JBoss AS 7 source RPM - mock will rebuild it into a RPM.

-    mock -v --configdir mock/ -r fedora-rawhide-x86_64 --rebuild ~/rpmbuild/SRPMS/jboss-as-*.src.rpm
+    mock -v --configdir mock/ -r fedora-rawhide-x86_64 --rebuild SRPMS/jboss-as-*.src.rpm

-The resulting package(s) (and build logs) will be stored in `/var/lib/mock/fedora-rawhide-x86_64/result/` directory.
+The resulting packages: both `.rpm` and `.src.rpm` and build logs will be stored in `/var/lib/mock/fedora-rawhide-x86_64/result/` directory.

 ## Status